club-1/hosting/README.en.md

 ## MySql

 An access to MariaDb could be added, from which it is possible to create **personnal MySql databases**.
-The login and password will be the same as the FTP account's ones.
 A phpMyAdmin instance is accessible at the following address: <http://club1.fr/phpmyadmin>

 ### Connection informations